darkraver23/darkraver23/README.md

 Here, you will find collection of resources, scripts, and tools for ethical hacking, that can help you upgrade your skills and gain deeper knowledge in the complex world of cybersecurity.
 Explore the repositories and dive deeper into this challenging yet exciting field, if you have any question, feel free to reach out.

 You will see content on:
-- Advanced attack analysis tools and guides
+- Advanced attack analysis tools and guides for both I.T. and O.T.
 - Vulnerability management reports
 - Threat intelligence
 - Security research reports